 10. Marvel how old the ‘World’s Oldest Profession‘ is at Ephesus, Turkey.

-11. Cycle down the ‘World’s Most Dangerous Road‘ from La Paz to Coroico to Bolivia.
+11. Cycle down the North Yungas Road, considered the ‘World’s Most Dangerous Road‘ from La Paz to Coroico to Bolivia.
 If you fail, you fall down a 600 metre cliff.
 If you win, you score an ‘I cycled the most Dangerous Road’ T-Shirt.

 12.Visit the home of the ‘World’s Fastest Indian’ motorcycle, made famous by the movie of the same name – in a hardware shop.